Ogo Mountains: Around Shimbiris

-On the other hand, the mountain range in the eastern part of Somaliland is sometimes called the Ogo Mountains.
-However, according to a paper written in 1931, the mountain range in the east part of Somaliland is Cal Madow.
+On the other hand, the mountain range in the eastern part of Somaliland, as well as the north and west parts of Khatumo State is sometimes called the Ogo Mountains.
+However, according to a paper written in 1931, the mountain range in the northeast part of Somalia is Cal Madow.

 According to the CULTURAL ORIENTATION SOMALI published by the Defense Language Institute in 2020, the Golis Mountains is another name for the Galgala Hills, part of the Karkaar mountain range, and the Ogo Highlands are south of the Karkaar mountain range.

-A paper written in 2022 refers to the mountain range in the western half of Somaliland as the Goris mountains and the mountain range in the eastern half as the Ogo mountains.
+A paper written in 2022 refers to the mountain range in the western half of Somalia as the Golis mountains and the mountain range in the eastern half as the Ogo mountains.

 Climate

 As mentioned above, the range of the Ogo mountains is unclear and very wide.
 So, the climate of the village of Gudaado, which is near Mount Shimbiris, sometimes considered to be the highest peak of the Ogo Mountains, is discussed below.

 Due to the Ogo Mountains' elevated highland location, the range has an unexpectedly temperate climate.

 The average annual temperature in the Gudaado is 20 to 26 °C. Precipitation reaches a maximum in March, with a minimum of rainfall in August.
 The average annual precipitation around 500–700 mm.

 The data provided below derives from the Gudaado station.
 It illustrates a subtropical highland climate with strong continental Mediterranean characteristics (Köppen: "Cwb"), given the two marked wet seasons that span between March–May and September–November, albeit the latter being briefer and more subtle.
 The climatic situation here is most similar to the Altiplano region, due to its semi-arid patterns of rain, huge diurnal temperature variations, adjacence to the Somali desert, and seasonal variations that are neither too cold nor too hot in the extremes.